 Modern-day dairy cows are not so different.
 They are producing more milk than ever, mostly due to genetic selection, more attention to housing and cow comfort and improved forage quality.
 As the industry has positioned cows to make more milk, their nutritional requirements have increased.
-But the National Research Council (NRC)’s Committee on Animal Nutrition recommendation for trace minerals has not been updated since 2001.
+Recently, the National Academies of Sciences, Engineering, and Medicine (NASEM), previously known as the National Research Council (NRC), released new guidelines around nutritional requirements of dairy cattle for the first time since 2001.

 Just as gas is essential to run your car, trace minerals are fundamental to meeting more than just their maintenance needs.
 And, just like your car, it’s more than just making it around the track, it’s about winning.
 Dairy cows need trace minerals to help maximize their health and production potential.

 If you’re formulating the ration with 20-year-old recommendations, the cows will not be able to reach their maximum potential.
 This could lead to undesirable health outcomes for the cows and higher costs for your operation.